 - Behavioural changes, such as irritability, nervousness and withdrawal

 - Dramatic changes in sleeping or eating behaviours

 What can you do to put a stop to cyberbullying?As a parent, there are several courses of action you can take to help put a stop to cyberbullying.

 - Take screenshots of any conversations or posts relating to the cyberbullying.

 - Reach out to your child’s school to notify them of the behaviour and ask about their cyberbullying policy.

 - If the school fails to act, chat to the parents of the bully and calmly explain how this is affecting your child.

 - Make a complaint to the Office of the Children’s eSafety Commissioner.
 For more information, click here.

-Every school in Australia, public and private, should have an anti-bullying and anti-cyberbullying policy.
-If the school your child attends does not implement the policy and has failed to protect your child, the school could be liable.
-Schools could also be liable if the cyber bullying occurred on school grounds, during school hours or using technology supplied by the school.
+Schools can also be liable if the cyber bullying occurred on school grounds, during school hours or using technology supplied by the school.